vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

 .. tip::
    Use the above Docker Run command to run your solution.  **Make sure to UPDATE the GITPASSWORD and READTHEDOCS parameters.**

+   Optionally, if using Kafka Cloud then enter KAFKACLOUDPASSWORD.

 Your Solution Docker Run Command: Parameter Explanation
 ^^^^^^^^^^^^^^^^^^^^^^